MickaelKouam/human-detection-and-tracking/README.md

 # human-detection-and-tracking
 A project to detect specific persons and track them.
+Train the model with few data and real time